 Either in the bind testing or double-blind testing, the pen testers have to gather information about the client and the target of evaluation (TOE).
 Google, social media, job boards, or DNS WHOIS database are typical information sources that don’t need to interact with the client or TOE, also known as passive testing.
 Active testing, on the contrary, requires interaction with the TOE.

-In a bind testing or double-blind testing, active testing (information gathering) is usually conducted before active testing to keep the testing unaware or in secret.
+In a bind testing or double-blind testing, passive testing (information gathering) is usually conducted before active testing to keep the testing unaware or in secret.

 The following is the suggested sequence based on the four options of the question: